IxJEANxI/IxJEANxI/README.md

-- 👋 Hi, I’m @IxJEANxI
-- 👀 I’m interested in ...
+ Hi i am JEAN JACKSON
-- 🌱 I’m currently learning SPCL(AI&DS) COMPUTER ENGINEERING
-- 💞️ I’m looking to collaborate on projects
+ I finished B.Tech in  SPCL(AI&DS) COMPUTER ENGINEERING I’m looking to collaborate on projects
-- 📫 How to reach me :jeanjackson@karunya.edu.in
+ How to reach me :jeanjacksonwork@gmail.com
-- ⚡ Fun fact: ...

 <!---
 IxJEANxI/IxJEANxI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.